 GRID Alternatives Inland Empire (GRID IE), an affiliate of GRID Alternatives, is a national leader in making clean renewable energy technology and job training accessible to communities who need it most.
 GRID’s Tribal Program provides tribal communities in rural areas the ability to become self-sustaining by providing renewable energy technology and job training to its tribal members.

 GRID IE broke ground earlier this year and recently completed phase one of the first low-income community scale project in California, a 1-megawatt solar array.
 A project of this size required building a team consisting, not only of GRID construction staff, but also trainees who were recruited from the Santa Rosa Band of Cahuilla Indians.
+The CSD Santa Rosa Community Solar Project is part of the California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment — particularly in disadvantaged communities.

 Job Trainee Recruitment